austinconnor1836/my-notes/architectural-design.md

 Instead, servers are organized in layers such that rarely used services are handled by intermediaries rather than directly by each client.

 #### 3.4.3 Client-Stateless-Server (CSS)
+Each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
+Session state is kept entirely on the client.

+Visibility is improved because a monitoring system does not have to look beyond a single request datum in order to determine the full nature of the request.

+Reliability is improved because it eases the task of recovering from partial failures.

+Scalability is improved because not having to store state between requests allows the server component to quickly free resources and further simplifies implementation.

+The disdvantage of client-stateless-server is that it may decrease network performance by increasing the repetitive data (per-interaction overhead) sent in a series of requests, since that data cannot be left on the server in a shared context.

+### 3.4.4 Client-Cache-Stateless-Server (C$SS)